frouioui/dashboard-epitech/api/github/README.md

 - florent.poinsard@epitech.eu

+## **Tech choice**

+This API is a NodeJS based application.

+Why NodeJS?
+For this API we used a library that partially wraps GitHub API, this library is in Node JS, so here is why we used node js.

+Node JS allows us to use thread and async opération very easily.

 ## **Description**

 The Currency API enable developers to uses the wrapper of the [currency API](https://exchangeratesapi.io) we provide on pedafy.com.